Sailikith-07/ai-impact-analysis-on-Indian-job-domains-python-powerbi/README.md

 - <a href="#dashboard">Dashboard</a>
 - <a href="#how-to-run-this-project">How to run This Project</a>
 - <a href="#final-recommendations">Final Recommendations</a>
+- <a href="#search-eficiency-optimization-strategy">Search Efficiency Optimization Strategy</a>
 - <a href="#author--contact">Author & Contact</a>

 ---

 <h2><a class ="anchor" id="overview"></a>Overview</h2>

 This project analyzes 5,000 Indian job records across 11 domains to understand AI’s impact on different roles.
 Python was used for data cleaning, feature engineering, model building.
-Power BI dashboards was created to visualize each job domain’s analysis.
-The goal is to provide clear, data‑backed guidance for people and companies on careers, training, and hiring in the age of AI.
+Power BI dashboard was created to visualize each job domain’s analysis.
+The goal is to provide clear, data‑backed guidance for job seekers and companies on careers, training, and hiring in the age of AI.

 ---